 How Do We Deal With Fear?

-I want to shift gears here and look at some practical steps we can take to overcome fear with faith.
+I want to shift gears from looking at what does the Bible say about fear and start to look at some practical steps we can take to overcome fear with faith.
 At some point, we will all face fear, so having a few tools can help you handle it when that fear arises.

 When Fear Builds, Pray